Contents

 type Error = EvilError;

-And we can now use it to return an error from our Supervillain::try_from(name: &str) associated function, when we receive a name with less that two words.
+And we can now use it to return an error from our Supervillain::try_from(name: &str) associated function, when we receive a name with fewer than two words.

 if components.len() < 2 {